NicolasWButler/NYC-School-Bus-Delays-Analysis.Excel/README.md

 1. Clone this repo or download the files.
 2. Open `.xlsx` files in Excel (or Google Sheets if compatible).
-3. Explore pivot tables/filters to analyse breakdowns by reason, borough, and company.
+3. Explore pivot tables/filters to analyse delays by reason, borough, and company.
-4. Compare **raw** vs **cleaned** datasets to understand the value of preprocessing.
+4. Compare **raw** vs **cleaned** datasets to understand the impact of preprocessing.
-5. View included **screenshots** for a quick overview without needing to download.
+5. Browse included **screenshots** for a quick visual overview without downloading files.

 ---

-✍️ *This project was built as part of my data analysis portfolio to demonstrate Excel cleaning, querying, and storytelling skills using real-world transport data.*
+✍️ *This project was built as part of my data analysis portfolio to demonstrate Excel cleaning, analysis, and storytelling skills using real-world transport data.*